 18 years after leaving home I'm finally back.
-Truth be told I still can't believe I moved to a small town, after spending my entire adult life in cities.
-Either what I want has shifted or I've lost my mind...it's time to dig up some old roots and put down some new ones.
+I still can't believe I moved to a small town.
+It's wonderful for so many things.
+Dating and art?
+No so much...seems I might need to do some Southernly driving to find those things.
+It's time to dig up some old roots and put down some new ones.
 My path has been a winding one, but I wouldn't change a thing.

 I'm passionate, excitable and opinionated but I'm also open and always changing.
 I've got zero need to be RIGHT.
 I'd much rather be learning.
 I've also got zero need to be in charge or demanding, as I notice many women do.
 Being responsible and making decisions for myself is plenty-I've got no interest in bossing anyone else around.

-Things I do: Just moved back so it's a little TBD...I'm working at the best restaurant in Healdsburg.
+Things I do: Just moved back so it's a little TBD...I'm working at an amazing restaurant.
 I volunteer with non-profit dog rescues (I co-founded one that's still thriving in Seattle).
 In Seattle I made my living as a stage actress and I miss having art in my life.
 I drive a stick shift, think too much, make lists and then lose or forget them, smile at people on the street even if I'm in a snarky mood, appreciate the finer things as well as the simpler ones (quality isn't determined by cost), break rules when they don't make sense...

 Things I am: sensitive, intense, compassionate, curious, honest, energetic, silly, goofy, bright, crude, smart, smart ass, passionate, loving, loving, really loving...I wish I were better at solo adventure, but alas...maybe that's where you come in?